Components of Food

 Facts about fiber

 Fiber is a type of carbohydrate found in plant foods, such as fruits, vegetables,

 whole grains, and legumes.

 Fiber slows down how quickly foods are digested, making you feel full longer after

 Your body doesn't digest most of the fiber you eat.
 Fiber can be soluble or insoluble.

 Soluble fiber is found in foods like oat bran and dried beans.
 It can lower blood

 Insoluble fiber is found in foods like wheat bran.
-It helps with weight control because
+It increases bulk in the digestive

 Facts about sodium